COURSE DEVELOPMENT GRANTS IN “DATA, JUSTICE, & SOCIETY”

-We will offer awards to research accounts of $8,000 to develop new graduate courses to teach in the areas of critical data studies, data & society and digital humanities, using social justice frameworks.
-We are particularly interested in supporting courses utilizing a community-engaged pedagogy in relation to both Los Angeles and beyond.
-These new courses will contribute to enhancing offerings in the Divisions of Humanities and Social Sciences at the graduate level.
+We will offer awards to research accounts of $10,000 to develop new undergraduate and graduate courses to teach in the areas of critical data studies, data & society and digital humanities, using social justice frameworks.
+Cross-listed courses between faculty members home departments and digital humanities are encouraged.
+We are also interested in supporting courses combining digital humanities and a community-engaged pedagogy in relation to Los Angeles.
+These new courses will contribute to enhancing course offerings in the rapidly growing Digital Humanities Program, as well as UCLA’s strategic goal of greater engagement with Los Angeles communities.
 The faculty award recipients will form a cohort of colleagues who convene quarterly to shape a broader data-centered social justice curriculum, reaching across academic departments at UCLA.
+Preference will be given to faculty in the Divisions of the Social Sciences and Humanities.

-The Data & Social Justice Teaching Grant recipients will then work with their department chair to schedule and teach their new course during AY 2023-24, 2024-25 or 2025-2026.
-Courses may also be cross-listed.
+The Data & Social Justice Teaching Grant recipients will then work with their department chair to schedule and teach their new course in collaboration with the Program in Digital Humanities during AY 2024-25, 2025-2026 or 2026-2027.

-Each grant recipient will receive an award of $8,000 to be transferred to the awardee’s research account.
+Each grant recipient will receive an award of $10,000 to be transferred to the awardee’s research account.
+Faculty members are encouraged to work closely with the departmental chair to facilitate the cross-listing and scheduling of this course.

 ELIGIBILITY

-• An initial gathering pre-Fall quarter with a focus on social justice pedagogy and community-engaged course development
+- An initial gathering pre-Fall or early quarter with a focus on social justice pedagogy, community-engaged, and/or digital humanities course development

-• A once-per-quarter meeting of the Data & Social Justice Teaching Grant program cohort to advance their work through innovative course design, culminating in a fully developed new course syllabus by Spring Quarter 2024 and a presentation of course designs through the Center for Community Engagement’s pedagogy workshop series.
+- A once-per-quarter meeting of the Data & Social Justice Teaching Grant program cohort to advance their work through innovative course design, culminating in a fully developed new course syllabus by Spring Quarter 2025.

 To apply, submit the following: